Will my personal information be available to the public?

 What personal information may be removed from the record?

-If you erroneously submitted a document containing personal information or confidential documents other than a driver’s license, social security number, credit card account number, or banking account number that you do not wish to be part of the public record, you may petition the Director of the USPTO to remove it from public view for a fee of $100.00 if filed through TEAS and $200.00 if filed on paper.
 Trademark Rule 2.25 provides that “documents filed in the Office by the applicant or registrant become part of the official record and will not be returned or removed.”
 The Director will waive this rule only if the petitioner can provide evidence that an extraordinary circumstance exists that warrants the removal of this information.
-As noted above, driver’s licenses, social security numbers, credit card information, and banking information may be removed upon an informal written request to TMFeedback@uspto.gov.
+As noted above, personal information or confidential documents such as driver’s licenses, social security numbers, credit card information, and banking information may be removed upon an informal written request to TMPolicy@uspto.gov.
 Payments properly made with a credit card, charge card or bank card via the Trademark Electronic Application System (TEAS) are confidential as well as secure, and are never made part of any publicly viewable USPTO record.

 The USPTO records must always include the trademark owner’s name and correspondence address and this information may be updated, but not removed.
 It also may be possible to provide redacted documents to replace portions of existing submissions that may be deemed personal or confidential if that information was not relied on during examination of the documents.
 Please note that after the USPTO renders a decision on the petition, the fee will not be refunded.